 - Subsequent and/or major violations

-Subsequent and/or major violations, as determined by a representative of University Technology Services in his or her sole and exclusive discretion, will be forwarded to Dean of Students and General Counsel.
+Subsequent and/or major violations, as determined by a representative of University Technology Services in his or her sole and exclusive discretion, will be forwarded to Dean of Students and Office of Legal Affairs.

 - First and minor incidents and subsequent and/or major violations - Students in the School of Medicine

-Any violations of this policy, as determined by a representative of University Technology Services in his or her sole and exclusive discretion, will be forwarded to School of Medicine Associate Dean for Student Affairs and General Counsel.
+Any violations of this policy, as determined by a representative of University Technology Services in his or her sole and exclusive discretion, will be forwarded to School of Medicine Associate Dean for Student Affairs and Office of Legal Affairs.

 - Employee Violations - Reports of violations will be forwarded as based upon the alleged offender’s relationship to the University.
 University Technology Services will first seek to educate those found to be in violation of this policy

-- University Employees – Staff violations will be forwarded to University Human Resources, the employee’s supervisor, and General Counsel.
+- University Employees – Staff violations will be forwarded to University Human Resources, the employee’s supervisor, and Office of Legal Affairs.

-- University Employees – Faculty violations will be forwarded to the Office of the Provost and General Counsel.
+- University Employees – Faculty violations will be forwarded to the Office of the Provost and Office of Legal Affairs.